What is Gamification in Language Learning?

 With so many companies, apps, and even educators applying gamified learning to their services, products and classrooms, learning a foreign language has never been so fun and accessible!

 Because of this shift, parents are no longer reliant on expensive tutors or schools to teach their kids a foreign language.
-Gamification in education is opening the doors to new and exciting ways for kids to learn a second language.
+Gamification in education is opening the doors to new, exciting, affordable and accessible ways for kids to learn a second language!

 The Principles of Gamification in Education